Declaration of Admittance by Law

 On 8 December 2017, the Attorney General (PG) of Curaçao, Sint Maarten, Bonaire, St. Eustatius and Saba, the acting Governor of Bonaire and the acting unit manager of the IND Caribbean Netherlands signed a covenant.
 This has resulted in a more efficient application procedure for the extension of a residence permit, residence permit application for an indefinite period or the application for obtaining Dutch citizenship.
 The process has been running since 1 January 2018 directly between IND Caribbean Netherlands and the Public Prosecutor's Office of the PG.
 This means that the citizen no longer has to apply for a VOG at the Cabinet of the Governor in the abovementioned applications.

-As of 1-1-2019, persons who come to live in the Caribbean Netherlands and who have resided only in the Kingdom of the Netherlands for the past five years, do not have to hand in a VOG for the Declaration of Admittance by Law.
+As of 1-1-2019, persons who come to live in the Caribbean Netherlands and who have resided only in Curaçao, Caribbean Netherlands, St. Maarten or the European Netherlands for the past five years, do not have to hand in a VOG for the Declaration of Admittance by Law.

 The IND will automatically request this document itself.
 The document must show that you are of good behavior and you must sign the antecedents certificate in the application form.

-If you stayed in another country (outside of the Kingdom) in the past five years, you must hand in a VOG with an apostille or legalization.
+If you stayed outside of the Kingdom or on Aruba in the past five years, you must hand in a VOG with an apostille or legalization.

 More information about the VOG can be found on the website of Justis, a division of the Ministry of Justice.